 Shaving myth and facts

 Well, your mother was wrong—but just this once.
-The following myths about shaving have been circulating for years.
+The following myths about hairy ladies and shaving have been circulating for years.
 Here are the real facts to set the shaving record straight:

 Myth: The age at which you begin to shave influences the amount of hair you will have on your legs and underarms.